 “Waking up to this song idea that won’t leave my head.
 3 days straight now.
-That means it’s good enough to finish,” he wrote, before adding, “It’s called ‘Half of My Heart’ and I want to sing it with Taylor Swift.
-She would make a killer ‘Nicks’ in contrast to my ‘Petty’ of a song,” referring to Stevie Nicks and the late Tom Petty’s iconic duets.
+That means it’s good enough to finish,” he wrote.
+“It’s called ‘Half of My Heart’ and I want to sing it with Taylor Swift.
+She would make a killer ‘Nicks’ in contrast to my ‘Petty’ of a song.”
+John was referring to Stevie Nicks and the late Tom Petty’s iconic duets.

 The pair gave things a test run when John joined Taylor onstage in May 2009, as her Fearless tour stopped at Los Angeles’ Staples Center.
 The two performed his iconic hit, “Your Body Is A Wonderland” and her song “White Horse.”

 Their duet, “Half of My Heart,” was released that same month, and the pair later performed it together at New York’s Jingle Ball in December 2009, where the two had serious onstage chemistry.
-The pair were reportedly an item from November 2009 through February 2010.
-And judging from a song that Taylor wrote after their split, it was hardly an amicable breakup.
-In the lyrics to the song “Dear John” off of her Speak Now album that was released in October 2010, Taylor heavily inferred that she had been madly in love with a man named John, but that he played some serious games with her heart.
+They were reportedly an item from November 2009 through February 2010.

+Judging from a song that Taylor wrote after their split on her Speak Now album, which was released in October 2010, it was hardly an amicable breakup.
+In the lyrics to “Dear John,” Taylor heavily inferred that she had been madly in love with a man named John, but he played some serious games with her heart.
 She also seemed to imply she’d allegedly been warned against getting involved with the crooner.